TeachingMaterial/ELEE1119_Assignment_Template/Brief.md

     - Technical content (25%)
     - Depth of discussion (15%)
     - Clarity of presentation (15%)
-    - Working demonstration of project (25%)
+    - Working demonstration of project (15%)
+    - GitHub fully setup (10%)

   - Individual (40%)
     - Consistent contribution to the project via Git, checked via the contribution log (40%)